Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Introduction

 As a distant satellite of M31, IC\,10 may have experienced one or more interactions with other systems.
-Several studies have shown that IC\,10 hosts an extended and disturbed \ion{H}{i} disc, including counter-rotating gas in its outskirts \citep{Shostak1989,wilcots98,namumba19}. \citet{nidever13} also identified a long north-west \ion{H}{i} feature with a strong velocity gradient, later confirmed by \citet{namumba19}.
-Using the proper motions from \citet{Brunthaler2007}, they argued that this structure is unlikely to result from tidal forces or ram-pressure stripping due to M31, and instead may reflect an interaction or merger with another dwarf.
-Deep imaging has not revealed clear stellar tidal features \citep{Demers2004,Sanna2010}, and an apparent offset between young and old populations \citep{gerbrandt15} was not confirmed by \citet{Howell25}.
+Several studies have shown that IC\,10 hosts an extended and disturbed \ion{H}{i} disc, including counter-rotating gas in its outskirts \citep{Shostak1989,wilcots98,namumba19}. \citet{nidever13} also identified a \ang{1.3;;}-long north-west \ion{H}{i} feature with a strong velocity gradient reaching to ${\sim}\,65$ km\,s$^{-1}$ lower than the IC\,10 systemic velocity, later confirmed by \citet{namumba19}.
+Using the proper motions from \citet{Brunthaler2007}, they argued that this structure is unlikely to result from tidal forces from M31 or ram-pressure stripping from the group environment, and instead may reflect an interaction or merger with another dwarf.
+Deep imaging has not revealed clear stellar tidal features \citep{Demers2004,Sanna2010}, and an apparent offset between young and old populations \citep{gerbrandt15} was not confirmed by \citet{Howell2026}.
 Orbital modelling by \citet{Bennet2024} suggests a ${\sim}\,130$ kpc pericentre passage around M31 about 1--2\,Gyr ago.
-Altogether, these findings point to a past interaction, making the structure of IC\,10’s extended stellar component a valuable piece of information of its evolutionary history.
+Altogether, these findings point to a past interaction, making the structure of IC\,10’s extended stellar component a valuable piece of information in understanding its evolutionary history.

-In Sect.~\ref{sc:data} of this paper we describe the data reduction and the photometric analysis, while in Sect.~\ref{sc:cmd} we present the final cleaned, reddening-corrected colour-magnitude diagrams (CMDs) and derive the galaxy distance from the tip of the red giant branch (RGB).
-Sect.~\ref{sc:spatial} describes the spatial distribution of IC\,10's stellar population and the inferred radial profile.
+In Sect.~\ref{sc:data} of this paper, we describe the data reduction and the photometric analysis, while in Sect.~\ref{sc:ebv_fg}, we present our procedure for reddening correction and removal of foreground and background contaminants from the catalogues.
+In Sect.~\ref{sc:cmd} we present the final cleaned, reddening-corrected colour-magnitude diagrams (CMDs) and derive the galaxy distance from the tip of the red giant branch (TRGB).
+Section~\ref{sc:spatial} describes the spatial distribution of IC\,10's stellar population and the inferred radial profile.
 We discuss our results in a larger context in Sect.~\ref{sc:conclusions}, and give our summary in Sect.~\ref{sc:summary}.